laiba-mazhar/IranAirlineAnalysis-Tableau/README.md

-# Tehran Airlines Data Analysis with Tableau
+# Iran Airlines Data Analysis with Tableau

 This repository presents an in-depth analysis of Tehran Airlines' air quality and weather data using Tableau.
 Through nine organized sheets, three interactive dashboards, and a comprehensive story, this project provides valuable insights into pollution trends, weather patterns, and data across various stations.
 The visualizations are designed to inform strategies for managing environmental and operational impacts.